denten-books/plain-text/3-format.md

 "primitive requests" can be combined to describe more complex "structures of the printed text."
-The creators of *QED*, another influential early text editor (created for the SDS-930 time-sharing system at Berkeley) similarly encourage the user "to think in terms of structure" of the text.
-Both *QED* and *EDIT* begin to separate content and formatting for later recombination and imprinting onto external storage media.
+The creators of *QED*, another influential early text editor (created for the SDS-930 time-sharing system at Berkeley) similarly encouraged the writer "to think in terms of structure" of the text. *QED* and *EDIT* were some of the first text editors to separate notions of "content" and "formatting," which were meant to be recombined later and imprinted onto external storage media.
 Kaiman explains that "the user types the document layout file and the text file, then produces a proof or master copy of the text by printing the text according to the directions of the layout file.
 The text file contains layout marks to be interpreted by the layout file."
 "Text," in this schema, constitutes content meaningful only to the user, whereas layout contains some elements meaningful to the human and some elements as code instructions intended for device control.
-The notion of "formatting" therefore mediates between the logical (semantic) and layout (stylistic) structural representations.

-![EDIT Document Model, 1968 [@kaiman_computer-aided_1968, 66].](images/edit.png)

-A seminal paper in the field of structured documents proposes the following model.
-First, "a document is an object composed of a hierarchy of primitive objects," write the authors Futura, Scofield, and Shaw.
-We have two ideas from the start: composability and hierarchy.
-A document is a thing made up of other objects, like sentences and paragraphs.
-Furthermore, these things stand in a hierarchical relationship to each other.
-Paragraphs contain sentences, and not the other way around, for example.

-Second, "each object is an instance of a class."
-Document level classes include "letters," "theses," "recommendation," and "papers for a particular journal."
-Lower-level classes include sections, paragraphs, footnotes, and so on.

-Finally, "objects are further classified as either abstract or concrete."
-By this, the writers mean abstract or "logical" objects, like words and ideas.
-In describing FORMAT, an important early (circa 1968) "general-purpose" text processor (written in FORTRAN IV for OS/360 devices), George Berns describes the program's input as "free-form" (literally, free of form) in that it is "entirely free of positional restraint [@berns_format_1968, 85;
+Layout in that sense asks the human editor to make a distinction between semantic an spatial units: words and their coordinates.

+IBM's FORMAT text program, written in FORTRAN IV for OS/360 devices in 1968, describes formatting in terms of "text control."
+"All input to FORMAT is free-form, in that there are no positional constraints," the author of the program writes [@berns_format_1968, 85; @berns_description_1969, 141]."
+Text control under the FORMAT model was limited to several "command words" that included "P" for "begin new paragraph," "T" for "tab," and "A" for "print 'as is', maintaining spacing of the input" [@berns_description_1969, 141].
+EDIT also had the capability of building an index, in effect listing all the unique words in any given document, along with a rudimentary facility for search, or in its own works for "locating text words, phrases, and strings in the input stream" [@berns_format_1968, 91; @berns_description_1969, 145].

-@berns_description_1969, 141]."
-Text free of positional restraint, in that way, can be described in terms of "content," in contrast to "formatted" objects made "concrete," that is positioned in "one or more two-dimensional *page spaces* and represent[ing] possible formatted images of abstract objects [@furuta_document_1982, 417-19; @shaw_model_1980]."
-The concrete object, in other words, gives physical shape, layout, or style to the instantiation of abstract universal classes like paragraphs and sentences.
+More than a decade later, reflecting on the proliferation of text editors the authors advance the following unified theory of format.
+"A *document* is an object composed of a hierarchy of primitive objects," the authors write.
+The objects are further divided into "abstract" or "logical" objects and their "concrete" instantiations.
+The authors explain: "an abstract object is denoted by an identifier and the class to which the object belongs."
+By contrast, concrete objects occupy "one or more two-dimensional page spaces and represent the possible formatted images of abstract objects" [@furuta_document_1982, 418].
+In other words, the concrete object gives physical shape, layout, or style to the instantiation of abstract universal classes like paragraphs and sentences.
 Concrete objects are abstract paragraphs and sentences "laid out" in page space.
+In this schema, the word "cat" embodies a concrete object, a physical inscription at a given location.
+It further denotes the identifier for the idea of "cat," which belongs to the class "word".
+Note that by this model, cats are not classified under the their semantic category of "felines."
+Rather, we are concerned with the abstract type of the identifier itself.
+Other primitive classes include paragraphs, sections, paragraphs, and footnotes, for example.
+A document can therefore be expressed as a hierarchical ordering of such primitive objects.
+In this way, we may think of a "novel" as an abstract succession of "chapters," which in turn encapsulate "paragraphs" that contain "sentences and words," further composed of "characters."
+These abstract units must then find their physical manifestation on a page.
+They stand in a hierarchical relationship to each other because paragraphs contain sentences, and sentences words, and not the other way around, for example.
+Together, the primitive object classes make up more sophisticated abstractions like "letters," "articles," "books," and "journals" [@furuta_document_1982, 417-19; @shaw_model_1980].

+The classes / instance distinction allows us to think of editing and formatting tasks in terms of state transformations.
+In this way, editing the document involves the transition

 Here is where things should get interesting for a scholar of textuality.
-The Document Object Model further gives rise to three "operations," tied to the "domain and range" of its constituent objects. *Editing*, in this model, comprises operations that move from abstract to abstract, or, from concrete to concrete domains.
+The Document Object Model further gives rise to three "operations," tied to the "domain and range" of its constituent objects.
+Editing in this model comprises operations that move from abstract to abstract, or, from concrete to concrete domains.

 <!---